 If you are unsuccessful, accept the decision and request feedback on your application in an effort to learn from the experience and enhance your chances of success in the future.

 We wish you the best of luck!

-If you require any further information or advice regarding tendering for a stalking lease please contact the game and deer team on 01244 573019.
+If you require any further information or advice regarding tendering for a stalking lease please contact the BASC deer team on 01244 573019.

 BASC And The Deer Initiative BASC is a founder member of the Deer Initiative (DI) and is proud to help ensure the delivery of a sustainable, well-managed

 Road Traffic Accidents – How Can You Help?
 Road traffic accidents (RTAs) involving deer present a major problem in the UK as well as in